apache/incubator-devlake-website/docs/Overview/KeyConcepts.md

 To learn more details, please refer to [Domain Layer Schema](/DataModels/DevLakeDomainLayerSchema.md).

-### Transformation Rules
+### Transformations
-**Transformation rules are a collection of methods that allow you to customize how DevLake normalizes raw data for query and metric computation.** Each set of data scope is strictly accompanied with one set of transformation rules.
-However, for your convenience, transformation rules can also be duplicated across different sets of data scope.
+**Transformations are a collection of methods that allow you to customize how DevLake normalizes raw data for query and metric computation.** Each set of data scope is strictly accompanied with one set of transformations.
+However, for your convenience, transformations can also be duplicated across different sets of data scope.

 DevLake uses these normalized values in the transformation to design more advanced dashboards, such as the Weekly Bug Retro dashboard.
 Although configuring transformation rules is not mandatory, if you leave the rules blank or have not configured correctly, only the basic dashboards (e.g. GitHub Basic Metrics) will be displayed as expected, while the advanced dashboards will not.